Assistant Engineer - Civil

 • Consult a professional if unsure about any issues

-Q20.
-Which grade used on your site?
+Q. Which grade of concrete was used on your site?

 Ans.